 Most of my law school admission consulting clients struggle to state the reasons why they are applying to a certain law school.
-I want to offer some hints and tricks in this regard:
+Here’s a few of my favorite tips:

 1. Do I have to say why I want to go to Law School X?

 No. You don’t.
 Unless X Law School asks you to, and then – yes – you do.

 And if they offer this as an optional essay topic, and you don’t do it, then – yes- I think (as a former director of admissions) that you’re being lazy.